jonathanreveille/p7/README.md

-# This is project 7 of Openclassrooms Python Course - Grandpy Bot :snake:
+# Project 7 - Openclassrooms Python Course - Grandpy Bot :snake:

 ## Ask a question to Grandpy and he will tell you a story about it !